• Level of education

 Syllabus

-This course describes the theoretical and observational foundations of the cosmological dark matter problem.
-Cosmological dark matter manifests itself through gravitational effects at different astrophysical scales, from galactic to cosmological (the observable universe as a whole).
-It makes up around 85% of the total matter in the universe, and cannot possibly be composed of the elementary particles that characterize known ordinary matter.
-Despite its mysterious origin, its properties are fundamental to understanding galaxy formation.
+This course describes the theoretical and observational foundations of the problem known as cosmological dark matter.
+Dark matter manifests itself through gravitational effects at different astrophysical scales, from the scale of galaxies to cosmological scales (the observable universe as a whole).
+It constitutes approximately 85% of the total matter in the universe, and it is impossible for it to be composed of the elementary particles that characterize ordinary known matter.
+Despite its mysterious origin, its properties are fundamental to understanding the formation of galaxies.

-The course will detail the gravitational signatures of dark matter at different astrophysical scales, and explore a scenario in which it would find its origin in exotic particles thermally produced in the primordial universe: thermal production, chemical and kinetic decoupling in the primordial universe, direct and indirect searches, and discussion of alternative scenarios, will be the main points covered.
-The aim is to provide a concrete link between the infinitely small and the infinitely large.
-The course will provide an overview of the state of the art by comparing relatively recent theoretical developments with observational constraints, reflecting a research topic that is still exploratory and calls on extremely varied physics concepts.
-The lecture will be given at the blackboard (or by videoconference if necessary), where numerous calculations will be detailed, without slides.
+The course will detail the gravitational signatures of dark matter at different astrophysical scales and explore a scenario in which it originates from exotic particles produced thermally in the early universe: thermal production, chemical and kinetic decoupling in the early universe, direct and indirect searches, and discussion of alternative scenarios will be the main topics covered.
+The aim is therefore to connect the infinitely small to the infinitely large in a very concrete way.
+The course will thus provide an overview of the state of the art by comparing relatively recent theoretical developments with observational constraints, reflecting on a research topic that is still exploratory and drawing on a wide variety of physics concepts.
+The course will be taught at the blackboard (or via videoconference if necessary), where numerous calculations will be detailed, without slides.